Milley war-scare calls to Chinese general questioned

 Gen. Li responded that he had taken the four-star general at his word.

-The book quotes Gen. Milley as saying the exchange was valuable and he had successfully de-escalated miscommunications “that could lead to an incident or even a war between the U.S. and China.”
-Gen. Milley said in his Senate testimony that he spoke to the authors of the book but said he has not read their account of the controversy.
+The book quotes Gen. Milley as saying the exchange was valuable, and he successfully de-escalated miscommunications “that could lead to an incident or even a war between the U.S. and China.”
+Gen. Milley said in his Senate testimony that he spoke with the authors of the book but had not read their account of the controversy.

-The chairman also has not disputed comments attributed to him in the book that portrays the chairman as an anti-Trump partisan.
+The chairman also has not disputed comments attributed to him in the book, which portrays the chairman as an anti-Trump partisan.

 “These military-to-military communications at the highest level are critical to the security of the United States in order to deconflict military actions, manage crises, and prevent war between great powers that are armed with the world’s most deadliest weapons,” he said.